 - A telephone line

 Without access to the company’s normal assets, little work can get done.
-Make sure every remote employee has all the necessary software and apps installed on their devices, any special devices like styluses or tablets that may accompany, and that they have all the logins and passwords — or access to them — for all of their company user accounts.
+Make sure every remote employee has all the necessary software and apps installed on their devices, any special devices like styluses or tablets that may accompany them, and that they have all the logins and passwords — or access to them — for all of their company user accounts.

 An easy way to establish basic social interaction is to leave some time at the beginning of team calls for non-work items as a way of catching up with one another.
 This provides opportunities for the regular small talk that would happen as employees arrive for the day, encounter one another around the water cooler, or grab lunch together.